gregparkes/turbopanda/changelog/current.rst

 `turbopanda.utils`
 ..................
 - |Feature| `nonnegative` check for integers, `disallow_instance_pair` to prevent weird pair combinations for input
+- |Enhancement| `instance_check` now performs checks on groups of objects using the same type check
 - `zfilter`, `standardize` is now deprecated